What to Do with your Leftover Wine

 We've all been there before.
-The last glass left in a bottle of red is left wasting away on the kitchen counter, and before we have time to drink it, it turns bad.
-Instead of pouring it down the sink, take a look at three things you can do with dreaded extra wine:
+The last glass left in a bottle of red is left wasting away on the kitchen counter, and before we have time to drink it, it turners bad.
+Instead of pouring it down the sink, take a look at some great ideas you can do with dreaded extra wine:

 1. Little Shop of Horrors: The Wine Addition

 While I may be aging myself with that reference to a plant come to life, the theory remains the same!
 Although pouring leftover wine directly onto your plants can dehydrate them and stunt their growth, you can use that wine in your compost bin!
 The wine will activate the bacteria which in the long run will help the growth of your plants.
 Fun fact!
 You can also spray a mixture of wine and water onto your fruits and veggies to help kill bacteria and remove impurities.

 Enjoy your wine as it was intended, with the best wine stemware and accessories from Taste of Purple!

 2. The Secret's in the Sauce

 Several recipes call for a little wine, especially certain types of sauce.
 So, what do you do when your Coq Au Vin needs a cup of wine to pack it full of flavor?
 Head to your freezer!
 The next time you have wine left in your bottle, pour it into an extra ice cube tray.
 When a recipe calls for wine just pop out what you need!
 Pro tip: You can also put your leftover wine into your pasta water to add a little flavor and color to your next bowl of rigatoni!